The gym of Peking University’s Shenzhen Campus

 The first Monday, I met a new colleague, also from the States, for a walk.
 We had made arrangements via email before our respective departures.
 I had anticipated I would need to be up and about, as soon as it became light outside.
-We met at the business school that is a new startup even among new startups.
+We met at the business school that is a new start up even among new start ups.
 The Starbucks in the corner of the building was a convenient landmark.
 It offered a means to ask for directions without Mandarin language fluency.

 Our morning meander was easygoing.
 There were multiple outdoor tracks we could visit.
 Three different universities, all leading institutions of higher education well established elsewhere, had been recruited by the local government to considerable acreage near the zoo.
 Each school had its own facilities.
-There is also an impressive gymnasium opened especially for a major athletics competition a few years back.
+There also is an impressive gymnasium opened especially for a major athletics competition a few years back.
 That is on the list of attractions to check out.
 Its first-class equipment apparently is under-used.
 Perhaps the indoor course will be the best venue for further training.

 We saw a few others exercising early.
 One or two solitary figures were engaged in qigong rituals, calm and calming to observers, with the silent fluidity of contemplative motion.
 A couple male runners, shirtless, were making good time.
 Street sweepers were finishing their shifts, construction workers beginning theirs.
 Female students riding bicycles or strolling arm in arm carried umbrellas to shield themselves from the sun.
 A few guards kept an eye out.
 There were fisherman hoping for a bite, their lines cast into a canal that ran along the perimeter of the grounds.
 Signs warned of snakes.
 They are mildly poisonous.